Racha Riabi

 Racha Riabi (رشا رعبي) is a Tunisian footballer who plays as a defender.
 She has been a member of the Tunisia women's national team.

 Club career

 Riabi has played for Tunis Air Club in Tunisia.
+And Stade Tunisien and also Club Africain.

 International career

 Riabi capped for Tunisia at senior level during 2016 Africa Women Cup of Nations qualification.